NLP-CISUC/ClozeQuestions/README.md

 [1] Silva, A., Marques, C., Baptista, J., Ferreira, A., and Mamede, N. (2012).
 REAP.PT serious games for learning Portuguese.
 In Proceedings of the 10th Interna- tional Conference on Computational Processing of the Portuguese Language (PROPOR 2012), volume 7243 of LNCS, pages 248–259, Coimbra, Portugal, April.
 Springer.

 [2] Santos, D. and Rocha, P. (2001).
-Evaluating CETEMPu ́blico, a free resource for Portuguese.
+Evaluating CETEMPúblico, a free resource for Portuguese.
 In Proceedings of 39th Annual Meeting of the Association for Computational Linguistics, ACL 2001, pages 442–449.
 ACL Press, 9-11 July.

 [3] Baptista, J., Costa, N., Guerra, J., Zampieri, M., Cabral, M., and Mamede, N. J. (2010).
 P-AWL: Academic Word List for Portuguese.
 In Proceedings of Computational Processing of the Portuguese Language, 9th International Conference, PROPOR 2010, volume 6001 of LNCS, pages 120–123.
 Springer.